PageRank: Description

 A PageRank results from a mathematical algorithm based on the Webgraph, created by all World Wide Web pages as nodes and hyperlinks as edges, taking into consideration authority hubs such as cnn.com or mayoclinic.org.
 The rank value indicates an importance of a particular page.
 A hyperlink to a page counts as a vote of support.
 The PageRank of a page is defined recursively and depends on the number and PageRank metric of all pages that link to it ("incoming links").
 A page that is linked to by many pages with high PageRank receives a high rank itself.

 Numerous academic papers concerning PageRank have been published since Page and Brin's original paper.
 In practice, the PageRank concept may be vulnerable to manipulation.
 Research has been conducted into identifying falsely influenced PageRank rankings.
 The goal is to find an effective means of ignoring links from documents with falsely influenced PageRank.

-Other link-based ranking algorithms for Web pages include the HITS algorithm invented by Jon Kleinberg (used by Teoma and now Ask.com), the IBM CLEVER project, the TrustRank algorithm, the Hummingbird algorithm, and the SALSA algorithm.
+Other important content ranking systems from this era include the HITS algorithm invented by Jon Kleinberg (used by Teoma and now Ask.com), the IBM CLEVER project, the TrustRank algorithm, "dwell time" systems invented by Karl T. Muth, the Hummingbird algorithm, and the SALSA algorithm.